Why is The Enhanced Notification Service necessary?

 You will receive a Legal Notifications from the Notifier using our platform.
 These will contain:

-Details of the person who is either Deceased or lacks Mental Capacity (Person);
+Details of the Data Subject who is either Deceased or lacks Mental Capacity (Person);

 Contact details of the professional who is legally authorised to act on behalf of the Person (Notifier);